 One of the main attractions of Barnes and Noble Press for a lot of self-published authors is their support for print books as well as digital editions.
 While the company can offer print copies of your book within the United States, they are unable to ship print books to other markets.

-There is no upfront cost for uploading your book to Barnes and Noble Press and using their services.
+There is no upfront cost for uploading your book to Barnes and Noble Press and using their services, however, they do take a portion of your sales.

 For eBooks, you have the freedom to set your own list price.
-While Barnes and Noble recommends pricing your book competitively with others in your genre, this isn’t a requirement.
 Authors receive a 70% royalty rate for eBook sales regardless of how much their book costs.

 Print book pricing is more complicated.
 There is a minimum retail list price based on how long your print book is, what type of color options you have chosen, and if you are opting for hardcover or softcover.
 The royalty rate for print books is 55% of the list price after printing costs have been deducted.